Wanda Young: The Marvelettes

 After a successful audition, Young joined the group and the quintet, which had auditioned for a deal with Motown earlier, returned with a song co-written by Dobbins titled "Please Mr. Postman".
 Impressed with the group's sound, Berry Gordy immediately signed them, and named them "the Marvelettes".
 After the song was remastered, the song was released and became Motown's first No. 1 Pop single in late 1961—it also held the top slot for seven weeks on Billboards R&B chart.
 Young sang lead on the B-side of the single on a ballad, "So Long, Baby".
 In 1963, the Beatles recorded "Please Mr. Postman" on their second studio album With the Beatles.
 In 1975, the Carpenters' remake of "Please Mr. Postman" hit No. 1 around the world and was one of a dozen million-selling Gold-certified singles for the duo in the United States.
 It was also the second song to ever hit No. 1 by two different artists.

 Horton was the main vocalist for their initial hit, but as the oldest member of the group, Young became their main voice and front woman.
-Young sang co-lead on Marvelettes' songs, including singles "Locking Up My Heart" and "Too Many Fish in the Sea".

-The first hit single to feature her on lead was the dance hit, "I'll Keep Holding On".
-From then on until the Marvelettes' departure, Young would be the main lead vocalist of the group.
+While Young sang co-lead on the Marvelettes' single "Locking Up My Heart", the first hit single to feature her on lead was the dance hit, "I'll Keep Holding On".
+From then on until the Marvelettes' departure, Young became the main lead vocalist of the group.
 She went on to sing lead on several classics such as "Don't Mess with Bill" (a million-selling gold 45), "The Hunter Gets Captured by the Game", "When You're Young and in Love" and "My Baby Must Be a Magician".

 A moment of misjudgement in 1964 changed the fortunes of the band.
-They turned down the offer to sing Where Did Our Love Go, and the song was instead given to the Supremes, while the Marvelettes recorded Too Many Fish in the Sea.
-This song only got to 25 in the charts, while Where Did Our Love Go was an instant hit.
+They turned down the offer to sing "Where Did Our Love Go", and the song was instead given to the Supremes, while the Marvelettes recorded Too Many Fish in the Sea.
+This song only got to 25 in the charts, while "Where Did Our Love Go" was an instant hit.

 The Marvelettes' hit making days had waned by the end of the 1960s and in 1970 the group disbanded.
 In 1970, Wanda recorded a solo album with Smokey Robinson serving as her producer.
 Sensing marketing value as a Marvelettes release, Motown released the album as The Return of the Marvelettes.
 The other Marvelettes refused to participate for the album cover and the album flopped.
 Young left the label in 1972 when the Motown label relocated from Detroit to Los Angeles.